*** UPDATED Winter 2021 ***

 TreeClimb have announced plans for a second location, in Adelaide’s South at Kuitpo Forest!

-Providing development approvals receive timely green lights, and following community consultation, it is expected the first soil will be turned this year with hopeful completion of the new course in mid 2022.
+Providing development approvals receive timely green lights, and following community consultation, it is expected the first soil will be turned this year with hopeful completion of the new course in time for October school holidays 2022.

-Along with imporved options for those with mobility challenges and other disabilities, the project has much scope to grow its commitment to acknowledge, respect, educate and protect the environment.
+Along with improved options for those with mobility challenges and other disabilities, the project has much scope to grow its commitment to acknowledge, respect, educate and protect the environment.

 Move over Tarzan, TreeClimb Adelaide is the Adelaide City Parklands’ newest attraction and it’s calling all energetic, outdoors loving adventurers – young and old!
 The Kids in Adelaide team checked out TreeClimb Adelaide on opening day and LOVED it!!
 Kids from 3 years old, adults, thrill-seekers, nature enthusiasts and curious adventurers can walk, climb and swing your way around six elevated tree-walk courses, 70 obstacles and several zip lines within a 16,000-square-metre zone.
 You seriously need to check out TreeClimb Adelaide – it is both MASSIVE and IMPRESSIVE.